Certified Causal Defense with Generalizable Robustness: : Framework and Theories

 \looseness=-1 For the first task, encouraged by recent progress in causal generalization, we extract the causal factors of input features in the latent space through techniques in invariant learning \cite{krueger2021out, ahuja2020invariant, arjovsky2019invariant, mitrovic2020representation}, which capture invariant factors across different domains.
 We can adopt one of the cutting-edge methods of this type for our invariant learning module.
 In this work, we leverage one of the most representative methods: invariant risk minimization (IRM) \cite{arjovsky2019invariant} with the following optimization loss:

-\looseness=-1 where $R^d(\beta\circ\Psi)=\mathbb{E}[\mathcal{L}(g(\Psi(x)), y)]$ is the prediction loss in domain $d$ with an encoder $\Psi$ and classifier $\beta$, $w$ is a ``dummy'' classifier and can be fixed as a scalar 1.0, and $\mathbb{D}_{\mathrm{tr}}$ is the set that includes all training domains.
+\looseness=-1 where $R^d(\beta\circ\Psi)=\mathbb{E}[\mathcal{L}(g(\Psi(x)), y)]$ is the prediction loss in domain $d$ with an encoder $\Psi$ and classifier $\beta$. $w$ is a ``dummy" classifier and can be fixed as a scalar 1.0.
 According to \cite{arjovsky2019invariant}, the gradient of $R^{d}(w(\beta\circ\Psi))$ reflects the invariance of the learned latent representations.
 The non-negative hyperparameter $\lambda$ controls the balance between the predictive ability and invariance.

 \looseness=-1 Even though causal factor learning usually does not have specific restrictions regarding the encoder architecture, it is worth noting that an arbitrary architecture cannot provide certifiable robustness in the latent space.
 Therefore, for the second task, we adopt the 1-Lipschitz network \cite{trockman2021orthogonalizing} to derive certifiable robustness across domains.